alphagov/government-service-design-manual/Designing your service/buildingprototypes.md

 Running code also forces you to think about your integrations with other services and how they might work–do you need to send email? integrate with an existing database? and so on–a prototype will rarely actually include these integrations but having a clear picture of them is vital if you're going to understand the real effort involved in building and operating the service.

-##Code/Templates
-If you're giving people code r copy to cuta and paste then here is where it will go.

-##Why we do this
-This is the reasoning for the decision.
-You might want to link to relevant blog posts or legislation here.

 ##Further reading
-Link within the Manual, or to other posts, that will help people to work on the tool.